|

 Local lakes

-- Fishing at Troop Lake has been excellent for rainbow trout and Arctic char.
+- Troop Lake can be an excellent location to target rainbow trout and Arctic char.
 It is a short hike, but where the trail meets the lake, anglers can catch rainbow trout easily.
-A pack raft could be used to explore the lake and improve fish size and catch rates.
-Small spinners or nymph fly patterns are a great way to target these hungry fish.
+A pack raft could be used to explore the lake and improve catch rates.

 Emergency Orders